How nodes are removed

 Inferred nodes removal

-The following sections detail the ways in which inferred nodes are removed from BMC Atrium Discovery.
-For more information on inferred nodes, see Inferred nodes.
+The following sections detail the five different ways that you can remove inferred nodes from BMC Atrium Discovery.
+For more information on inferred nodes, see Inferred Nodes.

 BMC Atrium Discovery has inferred the presence of a node from data such as an interface list, where there is clear evidence that the node exists.
 When BMC Atrium Discovery cannot see any evidence of this node, it no longer exists.
 Therefore, BMC Atrium Discovery removes the node automatically from the model.
 Aging is not applied to this type of removal.